This study focuses on strategies for phasing out direct use of fossil fuels (natural gas, fuel oil, and propane) in buildings in New York.

 - Conversion of fuel oil and propane systems to efficient heat pump systems.

-- An end to the promotion of natural gas appliances by NYSERDA, which should not provide rebates for conversion of fuel oil and propane systems to natural gas.
+- An end to the promotion of natural gas by NYSERDA, which should not provide rebates for conversion of fuel oil and propane systems to natural gas.

 Read the full Making Residential Heating and Cooling Climate-Friendly in New York State here.